13 Best Attractions in St. Lucia

 10) Fond d’Or Nature Historic Park

-Tours combine historical St Lucia with the tranquility of a nature.
+Tours combine historical St Lucia with the tranquility of nature.
 The Fond d’Or Nature Historic Park has symbols of the Amerindian settlement and historical buildings from the sugar industry.

 A hiking trail goes through an estuarine tropical forest to a wide white sand beach that is visited by nesting Leatherback Turtles.